Charles Aznavour: Early life and family

+The name Aznavour translates into 'Nobleman' in Armenian, indicating a noble ancestry lineage.

+Charles Aznavour was the cousin of American actor Mike Connors, an actor of Armenian descent known for his role in Mannix.

 World War II

+On 1 September 1939, Nazi Germany invaded Poland.
+World War II began.

+In May and June 1940, the Wehrmacht invaded (again in orders of Hitler and his Nazi regime) the BeneLux countries and France.
+France signed the Armistice of 22 June 1940, a de facto capitulation.

-During the German occupation of France during World War II, Aznavour and his family hid "a number of Jews who were persecuted by the Nazis, and Charles and his sister Aida were involved in rescue activities."
-Their work was recognized in a statement issued in 2017 by Reuven Rivlin, President of Israel.
-That year, Aznavour and Aida received the Raoul Wallenberg Award for their wartime activities.
+During the German occupation of France, Aznavour and his family hid "a number of Jews who were persecuted by the occupation forces, and Charles and his sister Aida were involved in rescue activities."

+Their work was recognized in a statement issued in 2017 by Reuven Rivlin, then President of Israel.
+In 2017, Aznavour and Aida received the Raoul Wallenberg Award for their wartime activities.
 "The Aznavours were closely linked to the Missak Manouchian Resistance Group and in this context they offered shelter to Armenians, Jews and others at their own Paris flat, risking their own lives."

 Career

 Musical career

 Aznavour was already familiar with performing on stage by the time he began his career as a musician.
 At the age of nine, he had roles in a play called Un Petit Diable à Paris and a film entitled La Guerre des Gosses.
 Aznavour then turned to professional dancing and performed in several nightclubs.
 In 1944, he and actor Pierre Roche began a partnership and in collaborative efforts performed in numerous nightclubs.
 It was through this partnership that Aznavour began to write songs and sing.
 Meanwhile, Aznavour wrote his first song entitled J'ai Bu in 1944.
 The partnership's first successes were in Canada in 1948–1950.